tabreturn/tabreturn.github.io/_posts/2021-06-21-thonny_and_py5.md

     space.step(1/get_frame_rate())
 ```

 Run the sketch to begin the simulation.
-The ball drops from around the top-left of the display window; it bounces around before settling to a standstill in the trough of the V.
+The ball drops from around the top-left of the display window; it bounces around before settling to a standstill in the trough of the V (Figure 9).

 <figure>
   <img src="{{ site.url }}/img/tapy5/pymunk-example.png" class="fullwidth" />
-  <figcaption>Figure 8: The ball bounces around within the V-shape</figcaption>
+  <figcaption>Figure 9: The ball bounces around within the V-shape</figcaption>
 </figure>

 For more on Pymunk, refer to the official website which contains an API reference, tutorials, a showcase, and more: